gbremble/api-docs/source/v1/includes/_custom_lists.md

 ```

-This endpoint will create and list all `CustomList`s that are owned by your Account.
-Typically, this endpoint is called with a `guide_id` filter such that it returns a list of `CustomList`s associated to a lone `Guide` object that is owned by you.
+This endpoint will create and list all `CustomLists` that are owned by your Account.
+Typically, this endpoint is called with a `guide_id` filter such that it returns a list of `CustomLists` associated to a lone `Guide` object that is owned by you.

 ### HTTP Request